kmChen0/kmChen0.github.io/_pages/about.md

   - /about.html
 ---

-I am now a PhD student at Kyoto University.
+Now I am a PhD student in the System Optimization Lab at Kyoto University.

+Interests: Multiobjective optimization, Vector optimization, Riemannian optimization.